Minimum Wage - Frequently Asked Questions

 How much is the City’s Local Minimum Wage rate?

-- Starting January 1, 2021, the minimum wage will be increased to $15.00 per hour; beginning January 1, 2022, the minimum wage will be $15 per hour plus an amount corresponding to the increase of cost of living in 2021 (if there is an increase).
+- Starting on January 1, 2022, the City's local minimum wage will increase to $15.56, which is $15 per hour plus the 2021 consumer price index (CPI) which is 3.7%.
 Beyond 2022, the minimum wage in Half Moon Bay will be $15 per hour plus adjustment according to the Consumer Price Index (CPI).

 - All businesses within Half Moon Bay’s boundaries are subject to pay the new minimum wage.
 The local minimum wage applies to employees working two or more hours a week within the geographic boundaries of Half Moon Bay.
 The minimum wage applies to companies not located within Half Moon Bay, but have employees who work within Half Moon Bay.

 - The ordinance goes into effect January 1, 2022, increasing the minimum wage to $15.56 per hour.

 Are non-profit organizations exempt from the City of Half Moon Bay’s Minimum Wage requirements?